ndrd/backend-coding-challenge-tree/README.md

         }
     ```

-Returns the neighbor nodes of the node that contains the given integer
+Returns the neighbor nodes of the node that contains the given integer.
+The node's neightbors are all the the nodes that live in the same level as the given node.
 - `POST /v1/b-trees/neighbors`
     * input
     ```json